-- Development of SEF should process under the Conditional Use Permits process in all zones, complete with both Concept Plans and Site Plans that can be modified specific to the unique location of the project.
-This is especially important when considering stormwater management plans, adjacent properties and primary land use in the proposed location.
+Ordinance p.
+137 - Appendix C - Development of SEF should process under the Conditional Use Permit process in all proposed permitted Zoning Districts, which should include concept and site plans that can be modified specifically to the unique location of the project.
+This is especially important when considering stormwater management plans, adjacent properties and primary land use in a proposed location.